-Human commonly uses a kind of knowledge called common sense to solve problems.
-For example, the length of an airport's runway should be about some kilometers and should not be some centimeters.
+Human commonly uses a kind of knowledge called "common sense" to solve problems.
+For example, the length of an airport's runway should be some kilometers and should not be some centimeters.
 That kind of knowledge can be used to help selecting the appropriate answers for question answering.
-Common sense is based on huge experience of human.
-Because large-scale text collections, or corpora, include many cases about the world, it can be used as the knowledge resource including common sense.
+Common sense is based on human experience.
+Because large-scale document collections, or corpora, include many cases about the world, it can be used as the knowledge resource including common sense.
 One of our methods utilizes corpora as such a knowledge resource without any preprocessing of knowledge extraction.